 Aluminium cladding represents the best of both worlds.
 For those on a stricter budget, aluclad uPVC provides solid security, durability, insulation and aesthetics at a great price.
 For the ultimate bespoke solution and premium aesthetics, aluclad timber frames are second to none.
 They feature a sleek modern look outside and robust weather resistance.
 This adds up to minimal upkeep over the years while retaining the cosy look of wood indoors.

 uPVC frames are available in a large selection of RAL colours as well as decors to mimic timber for example.
 Our solid timber frames are available both in the entire RAL colour palette as well as a range of natural stains and finishes.
 Aluminium is also available in the RAL colour range applied to the anodised surface via powder coating.

 Glazing Choices for Energy Efficiency, Security & Soundproofing

 French doors typically feature large glass surfaces to provide the most natural light possible and the best views.
 Since most of the doors' total surface area is glass, your choice of glass plays a major role in overall energy efficiency, u-values and security.

 With external doors, it is important to ensure that energy is not lost, whether that be cool air in summer or warm air in winter.
 Choosing double or triple glazing will go a long way towards ensuring this as will optional non-conductive warm edge spacers and argon filling between panes.

-A large glass surfaces can be a potential vulnerability depending on its location.
+Large glass surfaces can be a potential vulnerability depending on their location.
 A second or third floor balcony door presents little risk while ground level doors should be configured with further security options.
 These include multipoint locking, shootbolts, locking handles and concealed hinges.
 Laminated safety glass should be installed on the outermost pane at least in order to provide an added layer of security and make breaking the glass difficult.